 Reliability Centered Maintenance (RCM) is a systematic approach for identifying preventative or scheduled maintenance tasks for an equipment end item and establishing necessary preventative (or scheduled) maintenance task intervals.
-It’s generally used to achieve improvements in fields such as the establishment of safe minimum levels of maintenance, changes to operating procedures and strategies and the establishment of capital maintenance regimes and plans.
-Successful implementation of RCM will lead to increase in cost effectiveness, machine uptime, and a greater understanding of the level of risk that the organization is presently managing.
+It’s generally used to achieve improvements in fields such as the establishment of safe minimum levels of maintenance, changes to operating procedures and strategies, and the establishment of capital maintenance regimes and plans.
+Successful implementation of RCM will lead to an increase in cost-effectiveness, machine uptime, and a greater understanding of the level of risk that the organization is presently managing.
 The results of the analysis provide a clear decision as to which preventive maintenance tasks should be developed to support the system.
 Condition Based Maintenance Plus (CMB+) is maintenance performed based on evidence of need provided by RCM analysis.
 [1,2]

 RCM is based on the following:

 - The objective of maintenance is to preserve an item’s function(s).
 RCM seeks to preserve a desired level of system or equipment functionality.

 - The RCM process is a valuable life-cycle management tool and should be applied from design through disposal.

 - RCM seeks to manage the consequences of failure, not to prevent all failures.

 - RCM identifies the most technically appropriate and effective maintenance task and/or other logical actions